hermann2/Navit-xml-Enhancement/README.md

 # Navit-xml-Enhancement
 Extension to Navit.xml
-created to display 1920x1080 5" (Galaxy S4 ANDROID).
+Display 1920x1080 5" (Galaxy S4 ANDROID does not work anymore with own Navit.xml for me).

+created to 2560x1440 Galaxy S7
 Other display see - table - Format.pdf

-XML compled includes choice of two routing masks Heard or Normal

 Icons are in folder - src - enclosed.
 The empty folder in (routing mask) can be replaced/fill with this or own.